 If you’ve built up your small business to the point where it is quite valuable, you may be considering selling it.
 Many entrepreneurs sell their small businesses if they want to start another business or even if they want to retire.

-Selling a business can be a complex process, as you need to consult with your business partners, research any potential buyers, decide whether you want to sell all or part of the business, and get an accurate value of your business.
+Selling a business can be a complex process, as you need to consult with your business partners, research any potential buyers, decide whether you want to sell all or part of the business, and get an accurate value for your business.
 Read on to learn more about selling a small business.

 Consulting with Your Partners